 For security reasons, grant users only the rights they need to perform specific functions, such as viewing recorded sessions.

 - PolicyAdministrator.
 Grants the right to view, create, edit, delete, and enable recording policies.
-By default, administrators of the computer hosting the Session Recording Server are members of this role.
+By default, administrators of the machine hosting the Session Recording Server are members of this role.

 - PolicyQuery.
 Allows the servers hosting the Session Recording Agent to request recording policy evaluations.
 By default, authenticated users are members of this role.